nsacyber/Hardware-and-Firmware-Security-Guidance/guidance/windows/OS.md

 1. Repeat steps 3-10 for **FeatureSettingsOverrideMask** with a value of **3**.

 ## Install operating system patches
 Install all January 2018 patches released by Microsoft.

-**Windows Server 2008 and Windows Server 2012 do not have patches available at this time**.
-The Microsoft [advisory](https://portal.msrc.microsoft.com/en-us/security-guidance/advisory/ADV180002) states:
-"*6.
-Why aren't Windows Server 2008 and Windows Server 2012 platforms getting an update?
-When can customers expect the fix?*"

-"*Addressing a hardware vulnerability with a software update presents significant challenges with some operating systems requiring extensive architectural changes.
-Microsoft continues to work with affected chip manufacturers and investigate the best way to provide mitigations.*"

-**The patches do not fix CVE-2017-5754 (Rogue Data Cache Load), aka variant 3 and commonly referred to as Meltdown, on 32-bit operating systems.** The Microsoft [advisory](https://portal.msrc.microsoft.com/en-us/security-guidance/advisory/ADV180002) states: "*Addressing a hardware vulnerability with a software update presents significant challenges and mitigations for older operating systems that require extensive architectural changes.
-The existing 32-bit update packages listed in this advisory fully address CVE-2017-5753 and CVE-2017-5715, but do not provide protections for CVE-2017-5754 at this time.
-Microsoft is continuing to work with affected chip manufacturers and investigate the best way to provide mitigations for x86 customers, which may be provided in a future update*".

-The initial set of Windows patches for Spectre and Meltdown had issues on some systems with [older AMD processors](https://www.amd.com/en/corporate/speculative-execution) (AMD Opteron, Athlon and AMD Turion X2 Ultra families) where the system would be put into an unbootable state.
-Microsoft temporarily paused the patches on systems with the affected AMD processors.
-The following patches resolve the issues:
+The initial set of Windows patches for Spectre and Meltdown released on January 3 and January 9 had issues on some systems with [older AMD processors](https://www.amd.com/en/corporate/speculative-execution) (AMD Opteron, Athlon and AMD Turion X2 Ultra families) where the system would be put into an unbootable state.
+Microsoft [temporarily paused the patches on systems with the affected AMD processors](https://support.microsoft.com/en-us/help/4073707/).
+The following patches, released January 10-19, resolve the issues:
 * [KB4073290](https://support.microsoft.com/en-us/help/4073290) - Windows 10 1709
 * [KB4057144](https://support.microsoft.com/en-us/help/4057144) - Windows 10 1703
 * [KB4057142](https://support.microsoft.com/en-us/help/4057142) - Windows 10 1607 / Windows Server 2016